Debuto/Independent-Project-2/README.md

 > Unpacking objects: 100% (10/10), done.
 ---

+## Application setup instructions:

+Download a zip or clone repository in desired local directory.
+Open with VScode or appropiate software.
+Run with Live server, the result should be a HTML file with a survey to recommend a language to learn for coding.

+## Description:
-This is Deante's Portfolio2.HTML
+*This is Deante's 2nd portfolio project with Epicodus!
-Epicodus and coding partners from weekly lessons for knnnowledge of HTML This HTML will display a simple webpage
+Epicodus and coding partners from weekly lessons for knnnowledge of HTML This HTML will display a simple webpage*

 Link to site on GitHub Pages: https://github.com/Debuto/Independennt-Project-2.git